radionets-project/radionets/README.md

 ![](resources/amp_phase.png)
 * Reconstructed source images with additional features, such as MS-SSIM values or the viewing angle.
 Example image below.
 ![](resources/source_plot.png)
 * Histogram of differences between predicted and true viewing angles on a dedicated test dataset.
-Example image below.
+Example image include a comparison with [wsclean](https://gitlab.com/aroffringa/wsclean) below.
 ![](resources/hist_jet_offsets.png)
 * Histogram of ratio between predicted and true source areas on a dedicated test dataset.
-Example image below.
+Example image include a comparison with [wsclean](https://gitlab.com/aroffringa/wsclean) below.
 ![](resources/hist_area_ratios.png)
 * Histogram of flux difference in core component on a dedicated test dataset.
-Example image below.
+Example image include a comparison with [wsclean](https://gitlab.com/aroffringa/wsclean) below.
 ![](resources/hist_mean_diffs.png)
 * Included, but not yet fully operational
   * Histogram of differences between predicted and true MS-SSIM values on a dedicated test dataset